xtreger/handbook-of-best-practices/README.md

 ---
 One of the ways to make code reviews better is through tone of the review which can greatly influence morale within teams.

-**Good code reviews**: is when a reviewer have an open mind and not judge and make opinionated statements.
+**Good code reviews**: is when a reviewer has an open mind and not judge and make opinionated statements.
 These views should be clarified instead of forcing correction.

 **Better code reviews**: the reviewer is more empathetic and takes time to go through every single line of the code.
 They have positive feedback and applaud nice solutions.